-The best co-op games for PC, Nintendo Switch, PS5 and more | Engadget
+The 26 best couch co-op games to play with a partner

 Chicory: A Colorful Tale is an open-hearted adventure game set in a world of talking animals, where the wielder of a magic paintbrush is tasked with literally filling the land with color.
 You play as a sprightly dog who becomes that wielder.
 What follows is a cozy adventure in the vein of Zelda, but with a twist: You can use the brush to paint over the environment, at any point, anywhere you want, in various colors and patterns.
 This turns a somewhat familiar game into something of a digital coloring book, one that remembers your markings in time as you go along.
 Chicory is exceedingly gentle and never suggests you’re doing it wrong, so if you want to spend 45 minutes ignoring the story and painting trees purple, you can.
 There are tons of accessibility options on top of that.

 In co-op, player one still controls the pace of progression, but player two gets another brush with all the same abilities.
 On top of giving a second set of hands to deal with the game’s various puzzles and boss encounters, this lets you both create a shared impression on the world, like two kids sharing crayons on a children’s menu.
 The narrative gets heavier than the cutesy art style suggests, exploring themes of self-doubt, impostor syndrome and other struggles that can come with creative work.
 But it’s refreshingly earnest throughout.
-If you’re looking for a warm, caring, but still goofy co-op experience, Chicory is worth a shot.
+If you’re looking for a warm, caring, but still goofy co-op experience, give it a shot.

 Spiritfarer is a management sim not unlike Animal Crossing, but with some light platforming elements.
-Like Chicory, it’s generally relaxed, sincere and low-stakes, but occasionally devastating in the way it puts a friendly face on adult themes.
-Here, you play as Stella, a young woman who becomes tasked with ferrying freshly deceased souls into the afterlife.
+Like Chicory, it’s generally relaxed, sincere and low-stakes, yet occasionally devastating in the way it puts a friendly face on adult themes.
+You play as Stella, a young woman who becomes tasked with ferrying freshly deceased souls into the afterlife.
 This mostly involves exploring the seas on a big boat, doing quests and gathering and crafting resources to make passing on more comfortable for the many characters you get to know.
-Player two joins in as Stella’s pet cat, Daffodil, who can’t trigger quests but can otherwise help with platforming and management tasks.
+Player two joins in as Stella’s pet cat, Daffodil, who can’t trigger quests but can help with platforming and management tasks.

-Spiritfarer’s sim elements can sometimes feel monotonous, and the way the game addresses death head-on can be sad, but it stands out for being as much about love and care as sorrow.
-If you and your partner are into management sims and aren’t afraid of shedding a tear or two, there’s beauty to be found here.
+Spiritfarer’s sim elements can sometimes feel monotonous, and the way it addresses death head-on can be sad.
+Yet it stands out for being as much about love and care as sorrow.
+If you and your partner are into management sims and aren’t afraid to shed a tear, there’s beauty to be found here.

 The Overcooked! games set you and up to three friends as chefs tasked with preparing various meals on a timer.
 In theory, this is as simple as grabbing the right ingredients, preparing them properly, then sending the finished plate off on time.
-But as the orders keep piling up and parts of the levels start to conspire against you, your ability to scramble and communicate under pressure becomes increasingly put to the test.
+But as the orders keep piling up and parts of the levels start to conspire against you, your ability to scramble and communicate under pressure is increasingly put to the test.
 There’s a non-zero chance your partner will call you an “idiot sandwich” by the time you’re done.

 With its adorable looks, Overcooked! knows what it’s doing, but fighting through the anxiety of its most chaotic levels brings a particularly comical sense of accomplishment.
-The All You Can Eat edition here includes the original Overcooked!, the (superior) sequel Overcooked 2!, and all their DLC.
-It also adds an “assist mode” that lets you ease up the timers on each order, which, yes, kind of defeats the point of the game, but also might be necessary if you and your friends start screaming at each other over cartoon fish chopping.
+The All You Can Eat edition includes the original Overcooked!, the (superior) sequel Overcooked 2! and all of their DLC.
+It also adds an “assist mode” that lets you ease up the timers on each order — which, yes, kind of defeats the point of the game, but also might be necessary if you and your friends start screaming at each other over cartoon fish chopping.

 Lovers in a Dangerous Spacetime is a vibrant space shooter in which you and up to three partners must collectively navigate a chunky battleship through levels packed with baddies and other obstacles.
 There are eight panels for controlling the ship’s engine, shields and various weapons, but each player can only man one station at a time, so you have no choice but to scramble and communicate to keep your shared body alive for as long as possible.
 The net effect isn’t unlike Overcooked!, then, but if you don’t mind a little stress, Lovers is effective in the way it makes you and your buddies work toward a common goal.

 Actually playing Cuphead, meanwhile, is an exercise in punishment.
 It is brutally difficult, with several intense boss fights that demand serious concentration.
 Playing it in co-op makes it even tougher, as those bosses gain more health, and having two characters jump around can make the action more chaotic.
 That said, the challenge is not cheap, and overcoming each fight brings the expected wave of catharsis.
 If you have a bit of a masochistic streak, it’s worth a go.
-A recent DLC expansion only adds to the beautiful mayhem.
+And try the DLC expansion while you're at it.

 Spelunky helped popularize the trend of modern 2D platformers with roguelike elements — i.e., games where you mostly start from scratch upon death.
 Spelunky 2, released about a decade later in 2020, essentially polishes the original game’s formula.

 Like Cuphead, neither of these games is for the faint of heart.
 Traversing their caves while avoiding the many death traps within is like descending into cartoon Hell.
-But again, it’s a (mostly) fair and legible challenge, if you can stay patient.
+But again, it’s a (mostly) fair and legible challenge if you can stay patient.
 The procedurally generated levels keep exploration from feeling totally rigid, and the frankness and pure speed with which death can hit you gives everything a morbid sense of humor.
-Couch co-op can feel somewhat unnatural at times – everyone has to stick near player one to stay on camera – but having a partner or three to revive you is a relief, provided you don’t accidentally blow each other up first.
+Couch co-op can feel somewhat unnatural at times — everyone has to stick near player one to stay on camera — but having a partner or three to revive you is a relief, provided you don’t accidentally blow each other up first.

-Ikaruga is more than two decades old at this point, but it remains a crown jewel among shoot ‘em ups.
-It takes a simple idea – every enemy and projectile in the game is either white or black, and you have to change your ship’s color accordingly to survive – and makes the most of it across five meticulously crafted stages.
+Ikaruga is more than two decades old, but it remains a crown jewel among shoot-em-ups.
+It takes a simple idea — every enemy and projectile in the game is either white or black, and you must change your ship’s color accordingly to survive —then makes the most of it across five meticulously crafted stages.
 It’s another notoriously difficult one, but there’s not an ounce of fat on it, and its central mechanic forces you and your partner into a near-perfect state of concentration.
 If you’re craving an arcade-style shooter, it’s still a rush.
 And if you get sick of dying, know that recent releases have added more accessibility settings, including the option for infinite continues.

 Wizard of Legend is a top-down, 2D dungeon crawler with an emphasis on speed.
 It’s another skill-based roguelike, but letting your arsenal of spells fly and figuring out how to best chain attacks with your partner is a joy.
 Simply moving around is pleasingly kinetic, and the pixelated art style is kind on the eyes.
 It’s probably not enough to convince the roguelike-averse to hop aboard, but Wizard of Legend is a good one of those all the same.

-Assault Android Cactus is an especially intense twin-stick shooter.
+Assault Android Cactus is an intense twin-stick shooter.
 You and up to three friends play as little androids charged with surviving hordes of robot baddies on a space freighter.
 (The tone is much more campy than gritty, thankfully.)
 Its tension derives from the fact that each android runs on a continuously depleting battery; if emptied, it’s game over.
 Since you can only replenish that battery by defeating waves of enemies, it behooves you to play aggressively and keep moving.
 The nonstop rush of baddies, gunfire and power-ups Cactus throws at you is exhilarating, and it’s heightened by quick-burst levels that rarely sit still.
-Plus, while this isn’t an easy game, it’s far from unfair, with most of the challenge coming from chasing high scores.
+It's not easy, but it’s far from unfair, with most of the challenge derived from chasing high scores.

 Wilmot’s Warehouse is a clever little game about organizing an ever-growing warehouse.
 At the start of each level, you get a batch of colorful boxes, which you must gather and tuck away on a timer.
 Exactly how you organize them is up to you.
 When the timer ends, customers will start requesting certain products within the warehouse, and the challenge becomes retrieving the corresponding boxes as quickly as possible.